balderdashy/waterline/ARCHITECTURE.md

   },

   // The `populates` clause.
-  // (if nothing was populated, this would be empty.)
+  // (if nothing was populated, this would be an empty dictionary.)
   populates: {

     // The keys inside of `populates` are either: